dings-things/blog/content/posts/gmp/index.en.md

 What about in Go?

 The M in Go’s GMP model corresponds to the `OS Thread`.
 While a goroutine runs through the connection of a P(processor) and an M, the M can be created or destroyed as needed.

+※ G refers to a user-level thread, and M refers to an OS thread.
+These are mapped in an m:n relationship.

 However, this is optimized by the Go runtime scheduler, allowing it to be managed with much lower cost compared to general programming languages.